HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 In general, the value sets used in these `required` bindings are as broad as possible.
 For example, in the [VaccineCVX] value set, all codes from the [CVX code system](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx) are included (as opposed to defining a value set with just COVID-related CVX codes, for example).

 In cases where disease-specific value sets exist, this IG may provide profiles with bindings to these restricted value sets (e.g., [SHCCovid19LaboratoryResultObservationDM]) to help implementers identify the preferred subset of codes for that disease.
 However, in these cases, this IG will also provide generic equivalents to these profiles with broad value sets (e.g., [SHCInfectiousDiseaseLaboratoryResultObservationDM]).
 Implementers MAY fall back to the generic version such profiles if the code they need is not part of the disease-specific value sets.

+Note that when a value set is specified as "Include all codes defined in ...", the definition does **not** constrain the value set content to a specific version of the code system.
+As the code system content is updated in new code system versions, the updated content will be available in the value set expansion (and via $validate-code).
+Also note that value set expansions in the published version of this IG may be out of date; please check with the canonical source of the code system for the must up-to-date set of codes that belong to a value set.

 ### Identity assurance